 What’s so special about Planet Ark Paper and why does your choice matter?

 - 100% Recycled and FSC certified Australian paper waste.
 Your choice is helping divert waste from Australian landfill or from unnecessary exporting.

 - Carbon Neutral and certified through the Australian Government's National Carbon Offset Scheme (NCOS).
 Your choice is cutting your carbon footprint.

-- Australian Made in a state-of-the-art Australian Paper facility in Victoria.
+- Australian Made in a state-of-the-art Opal Australian Paper facility in Victoria.
 Your choice is supporting the Australian economy, providing local green manufacturing jobs and offsetting the environmental costs of importing paper from overseas.